Parallel sampling of decomposable graphs using Markov chain on junction trees: Parallel sampler

 \subsection{Proposal probability}

-Partition sets~\eqref{eq:nei-bound-clique-basic-no-cond} are mutually independent, i.e.~, for a specific vertex \(\nodea \in \cV\), a clique in \(T\) belongs either to the leaf set, the neighbouring set, or neither.
+Partition sets~\eqref{eq:nei-bound-clique-basic-no-cond} are mutually independent, that is, for a specific vertex \(\nodea \in \cV\), a clique in \(T\) either belongs to the leaf set or the neighboring set, or neither.
 This allows us to perform all proposals within a partition set in parallel.
-For example, all proposals generated by the blue cliques in Fig.~\ref{fig:example1_junction} can be carried out simultaneously, without interference, i.e., in a single Markov chain step, \(T\) can be updated into one of \(2^{5}\) possible states (\(\abr{\Tn{}{6}}=5\)).
-The choice of which depends on the acceptance probability of each proposal, independently.
-Such localization of updates renders the clique choice in the proposal probability of~\eqref{eq:proposal-basic} unnecessary, since all updates are carried out.
-This leads to a proposal probability that depends only on the vertex choice and update type, as
+For example, all proposals generated by the blue cliques in Figure~\ref{fig:example1_junction} can be carried simultaneously, without interference, that is, in a single Markov chain step, \(T\) can be updated into one of \(2^{5}\) possible states (\(\abr{\Tn{}{a}}=5\)).
+The choice of which, depends on the acceptance probability of each proposal, independently.
+Such localization of updates renders the clique choice in the proposal probability of~\eqref{eq:proposal-basic} unnecessary, since all updates are carried.
+This leads to a proposal probability that depends only on the vertex choice and update-type, as

-By eliminating the need to account for which clique to update, we only need to enumerate a single partition set, \(\Tn{}{\nodea}\) or \(\Tbd{}{\nodea}\), depending on the chosen update type.
-Contrarily, the single-move sampler (Sec.~\ref{sec:single-move-sampler}) required the enumeration of both sets.
+By eliminating the need to account for which clique to update, we only require enumerating a single partition set, \(\Tn{}{\nodea}\) or \(\Tbd{}{\nodea}\), depending on the chosen update-type.
+Whereas, the single-move sampler (Sec.~\ref{sec:single-move-sampler}) required enumeration of both sets.